sezanzeb/input-remapper/readme/usage.md

 ## Panic

-If input-remapper injected key-down events that never got released because of a bug or a problematic macro (like `key_down(Shift_L))`), and you want to stop everything to regain control of your system, you can type
+If input-remapper injected key-down events that never got released because of a bug or a problematic macro (like `key_down(Shift_L))`), or you made a macro that somehow causes other sorts of troubles, and you want to stop everything to regain control of your system, you can type

 ```
 inputremapperpanicquit
 ```

-on your keyboard, killing the input-remapper-service process.
+on your keyboard, which kills the input-remapper-service process.
 This will remove the uinputs and thereby reset everything to normal (At least on Ubuntu/Plasma/Wayland).
+You'll have to restart the gui after this.

 ## Troubleshooting